 IFISAs are riskier compared to cash ISAs or stocks and shares ISAs.
 Since you are lending money, there’s a chance that the borrower will not repay.
 You can mitigate the risk by spreading cash across multiple loans, or provider-backed safeguard funds.

 The last type of ISA is the junior ISA.
-You can set one up for your kids, and family and friends can contribute up to £9,000 to the account on behalf of the child in the 2020-21 tax year.
+I you set one up for your kids, and family and friends can contribute up to £9,000 to the account on behalf of the child in the 2020-21 tax year.
 You do not lose any of your own ISA allowance if you contribute to a junior ISA.

 You can open junior ISAs as cash ISAs or stocks and shares ISAs.